Some things change – like the weather, the stock market, your work circumstances, or your family needs at any given point in time.

 However… you may be stuck in the job search:

-Wait a second, you say… I spend hours looking online; I’ve sent my resume to dozens (or hundreds) of jobs, and haven’t heard a single thing.
-I go on interviews but am not getting to the final round.
+Here’s what I hear from clients: I spend hours looking online; I’ve sent my resume to dozens (or hundreds) of jobs, and haven’t heard a single thing; I go on interviews but am not getting to the final round.

 Of course, the first step is knowing what kind of work you’re looking for.
-If you aren’t clear, and your resume’s not targeted, then you can send 10,000 resumes, and you will likely not hear a peep.
+If you aren’t clear, and your resume’s not buttoned up and targeted, then you can send 10,000 resumes, and you will likely not hear a peep.
 See our Career Resources section for more ideas on that front.

 Let’s say, however, that you know what you want, your resume and LinkedIn profile are getting you interviews, but you are just not getting the results you want.

 You can keep doing the same thing, and hope that it pays off eventually.
 (It might.)

 You can create a Board of Advisors for yourself -an inner circle of friends and family- and ask for their honest feedback on your career possibilities, your resume, your personal style, or anything that you think may be hindering your search.
-(Free, but you may not like their advice, or they may not be informed about your particular profession or career options.)
+(It’s free, but you may not like their advice, or they may not be informed about your particular profession or career options.)

 You can seek out professional networking organizations or headhunters (you’ve probably already done that).

-Or, you can get guidance from someone who’s seen hundreds or thousands of job searches and can assess your resume, cover letter, interviewing answers, personal “presence”, job search strategy, LinkedIn profile, social media participation, networking activities, and countless other things that go into a successful search.
+Our coaches have seen hundreds or potentially thousands of job searches and can assess your resume, cover letter, interviewing answers, “personal brand,” job search strategy, LinkedIn profile, social media participation, networking activities, and countless other things that go into a successful search.

 Kathy Robinson, Founder, TurningPoint